joelermantraut/DDS-generator/README.md

  - Purple box: An amplifier to reach voltage level desired, and a to separate load from circuit.

- - Black box.
-DAC outputs always positive values, so a capacitor to filter DC voltage is added.
+ - Black box: DAC outputs always positive values, so a capacitor to filter DC voltage is added.

 # About code